hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And many who had steps in great profusion,
 >
-> But wrong applied, whose feet seem'd all confusion.
+> But wrong applied, whose feet seemed all confusion.
 >
 > Jem.
 The appropriate steps these dancers never use,
 >
-> But hop, and run about like wrangling jews;
+> But hop, and run about like wrangling Jews;
 >
 > With bawling, "this way, sir", through there, "begin again",
 >